It’s been five days of sporadic thunderstorms and 1000% humidity. Everything is damp or on it’s way to being damp.

 I made it out of Hot Springs NC into a wiltingly hot climb in the steamy sauna of the mountains and have now made it to Erwin TN.

-I’ve worked the night shift for the past four years or so and am also a natural night owl.
-It’s really hard to sleep during the day because, duh, daylight.
+I’ve worked the night shift for the past four years or so and am also a bit of a night owl.
+It’s really hard to sleep during the day because, duh, sunlight.
 One of the many benefits of this journey is a return to a natural sleep cycle.
 I go to sleep when it gets dark and I wake up with sun.
 WITHOUT AN ALARM!
 I feel all kinds of productive.

 I don’t really have much else to report.
 Trees, trail, and trekking.
 It all kind of blends into the same story.